-ABOUT THE PRINTER TO AFFLED OF AT THE FEB.
-ING..... he printer is a RADIO K LP-VII on an ALPHACOM nterface.
-Bob Strong, modified the interface ork with the parallel ters.
-It wil le more modific ork with any prince. the printer will have nterface with it.
-So to the meeting.
-You leave with a useful e of hardware.
+ABOUT THE PRINTER TO BE RAFFLED OF AT THE FEB.
+MEETING.....

+The printer is a RADIO SHACK LP-VII on an ALPHACOM 81 interface.
+Bob Strong, has modified the interface to work with the parallel printers.
+It will need a little more modification to work with any printer.
+But the printer will have an interface with it.
+So come to the meeting.
+You may leave with a useful piece of hardware.

-John Drennen will have something very interesting for us in the next issue of the West Penn 99'er, concerning changing those Version 2.2 consoles to run all the non-TI carts.
+John Drennen will have something very interesting for us in the next issue of the West Penn 99'er, concerning changing those.
+Version 2.2 consoles to run all the non-TI carts.
 So stay tuned!